Skip to contents

 loss

 A character string for the loss function ("mse", "mae", "cross_entropy", "bce").
-Can be tuned.
+Cannot be tuned.

 validation_split